SMIL-AI/GRACE-GA/README.md

 ---

-## Spatiotemporal equity mapping
+## 3.Spatiotemporal equity mapping
 [Issue Link](https://github.com/SMIL-AI/GRACE-GA/issues/3#issue-3294487785)

 Local Moran’s \(I\) exposes where gains in accessibility have been spatially uneven.
 Figure 3 and 4 are relatively clusters and outliers for overall accessibility and food accessibility of 2019 and 2023.

 ---

-## Model Training and Interpretation
+## 4.Model Training and Interpretation

 We modeled CBG-level accessibility across three pandemic phases using four tree-ensemble regressors: Random Forest, LightGBM, XGBoost, and CatBoost.
 All models used the same 72 socio-demographic and transport features, with median-imputation for missing values and label encoding where needed.